 In 1966 the Zambian government claimed the land back and declared it a nature reserve.

-In 2003 we drove past a sign that said Lochinvar National Park.
+In 2003 our little Swanie family drove past a sign that said Lochinvar National Park.
 As we’d never heard of it, we decided to go and explore this place.
 What say, Aitch?
 I asked.
-Go for it, she said, as always.
+Go for it, she said, as she almost always did.
 Around 40km of rough road later we arrived at the gate as darkness fell.

 ‘Sorry, but you can’t go in,’ said the friendly soldier with a gun.
 ‘Sorry, but we have to,’ said I. ‘You see, I can’t let these little kids sleep out here and nor can you, so please hop onto your radio and explain that to your main man.’
 Back he came – ‘Sorry, but the main man says the gate is closed.’
 ‘You just didn’t explain it to him nicely enough,’ I said – ‘Please tell him I can’t, you can’t and he can’t leave a 22 month old sleeping rough next to a village.’
 Off he went and back he came: ‘The main man will meet you at the camp inside,’ he said.